Compute Infrastructure for ML Workloads

 2nd chunk 1st chunk 3rd chunk

-Wins: waste drops to under 4%; prefix sharing (two requests share a system prompt → share blocks, zero copy); beam search branches share common prefix; cold blocks can swap to host RAM. vLLM reports 2–4× throughput vs naive baseline.
-The attention kernel is rewritten to gather K/V from this indirected layout — a custom CUDA kernel, since memory is no longer contiguous along the sequence axis.
+Wins (mirroring OS paging benefits): waste drops to under 4% (eliminates fragmentation); prefix sharing (two requests share a system prompt → share blocks, zero copy, like shared libraries); beam search (exploring multiple candidate sequences in parallel) branches share common prefix blocks; cold blocks can swap to host RAM (like OS swap). vLLM reports 2–4× throughput vs naive baseline.
+The attention kernel is rewritten to gather K/V from this indirected layout — a custom CUDA kernel that walks the block table, just as the MMU walks the page table.

 Figure 5.0: Contiguous KV with wasted slots vs PagedAttention with a block table